Skip to content

 Over the past decade, research on loaded carries, zone-2 cardiovascular training, and mechanical tension-driven muscle growth has converged on a surprising conclusion: rucking might be one of the most efficient ways to build fitness if you're not training for a specific sport.

 This isn't hype.
-It's the result of biomechanics, exercise physiology, and real-world testing.
+It's the convergence of biomechanics, exercise physiology, and decades of military load-carriage research.
 Here are the 12 biggest benefits of rucking, what the research actually shows, and who stands to gain the most.

 Cardiovascular Benefits